irisc-research-syndicate/irisc-research-syndicate.github.io/_drafts/writing-a-ghidra-processor-module.md

 A few things to notice here:

 - `^`: simply a means to concatanate the two expressions without a space between them.
-- `UnkOp`: A custom PCODE operation that ghidra will treat as opaque and only use for dataflow analysis.
+- `UnkOp`: A custom PCODE operation that Ghidra will treat as opaque and only use for dataflow analysis.
 - `op:1`: cast `op`, which is a 6bit token field to a 1 byte number.
-Ghidra primarily deals in byte-sized numebers.
+Ghidra primarily deals in byte-sized numbers.
 - No constraints: Even as we don't have any constraints on the instruction we still need to list which token field we want to use.
 - Sub-tables: We are using the `RSsrc`, `RTsrc`, `RD` tables we made before, and not `rd`, `rs`, and `rt` directly.
-- Tables are matched by matching the most specific constructor, this means that constructors must either be fully contained in the a diffrent constructor's constraints or be fully seperate from it. this is detailed [here](/public/languages/html/sleigh_constructors.html#sleigh_tables)
+- Tables are matched by matching the most specific constructor, this means that constructors must either be fully contained in the a diffrent constructor's constraints or be fully seperate from it.
+This is detailed in the [SLEIGH manual](/public/languages/html/sleigh_constructors.html#sleigh_tables)

 Trying our processor module